-Impulsive buying generally depends on the consumers' feeling in the process of shopping [37].
-Product categories, characteristics, and attributes may evoke a flow experience for consumers.
-This experience can positively influence consumers' behavior and attitudes [38].
+Impulsive buying generally depends on consumers' feeling in the process of shopping [37].
+Product categories, characteristics and attributes may evoke a flow experience for consumers.
+This experience can positively influence consumer behavior and attitudes [38].
 When consumers feel happy, they pay more attention to online marketing activities.
-As a result, this can generate the consumers' greater likelihood to buy impulsively [29].
+As a result, this can generate consumers' greater likelihood to buy impulsively [29].

-A study by Zhu et al. [24] in Cross-Border E-Commerce (CBEB) indicated that flow experience has influence on the online impulsive buying positively and significantly.
-The consumers' curiosity in flow experience can generate their intention for impulsive buying.
-This is not identical with the finding in traditional e-commerce [39].
+A study by Zhu et al. [24] in Cross-Border E-Commerce (CBEB) indicated that flow experience has influence online impulsive buying positively and significantly.
+Consumers' curiosity in flow experience can generate their intention to impulsive buying.
+This is not identical with the finding in traditional ecommerce [39].
 In addition, all types of products on CBEB platforms can evoke the pleasure obtained by flow experience.
 Thus, it allows consumers to enjoy the shopping process well.
-This flow experience can lead them to participate actively in impulsive buying.
-Based on self-control theory, consumers' behavior from browsing to buying is basically a process to consume self-control resources.
+This flow experience can generate them to participate actively in impulsive buying.
+Based on self-control theory, consumer behavior from browsing to buying is basically a process to consume self-control resources.
 Consumers have to be able to control and resist temptation and impulsive behavior constantly.
-However, the enjoyment and pleasure obtained by flow experience sometimes exceed their self-control resources resulting in impulsive buying behavior [24].
-Thus, the next hypothesis is as follows:
+But sometimes the enjoyment and pleasure obtained by flow experience exceed their self-control resources resulting in impulsive buying behavior [24].
+So the next hypothesis is as follow.

-H4: Flow experience has a significant relationship with online impulsive buying.
+H4: Flow experience has significant relationship with online impulsive buying.